LAUKaHin/Genesis/README.md

 ## 🤝 Contributing

 Genesis.py is maintained as part of a larger trading and analysis system.
-For issues or feature requests, please ensure compatibility with the existing COMP2012 Enhanced Trading Bot architecture.
+For issues or feature requests, please ensure compatibility with the existing ProjectExponent architecture.

 ## 📚 References